ourstudio-se/puan-python/docs/source/guide/tutorials/sta-model.rst

 .. _npycvx: https://github.com/ourstudio-se/puan-npycvx

-It is easy to check if a model satisfies a specific combination.
-But since the combination space tends to be very large, finding a specific one is hard.
+It is easy to check if a given combination is satisfied for a given model.
+But finding a specific combination is hard since the combination space tends to be very large.
+Puan converts the logic model into a mixed integer linear program to which a solver can be applied in order to find specific combinations.
-To find one in this context, we use a mixed integer linear programming solver and for this specific example we use `NpyCVX <npycvx>`.
+For this specific example we use the `NpyCVX <npycvx>` solver.

-Using the same model, we now want to try and find the outfit with as much clothes on as possible.
+Using the same model as previously defined, we now want to find the outfit with as much clothes as possible.

 .. code:: python